 Figo vs Healthy Paws: Reviews

-Of the two companies, Figo fares better in terms of customer reviews, getting very good ratings on both Trustpilot and Yelp.
-Trustpilot reviewers praise the company’s fast claims processing and excellent customer service while negative Yelp reviews involve complaints of steep premium increases as their pets age.
+Of the two companies, Figo fares slightly worse in terms of customer reviews, getting great ratings on Trustpilot and average ratings on Yelp.
+Trustpilot reviewers praise the company’s fast claims processing and excellent customer service, while negative Yelp reviews involve complaints of steep premium increases as their pets age.

-Healthy Paws does better on Trustpilot with an Excellent based on the company’s fast claims processing and reimbursement.
-Yelp only gives Healthy Paws an Average rating, however, with complaints about premiums increasing without notice, particularly with older pets.
+Healthy Paws does better on Trustpilot with an excellent rating based on the company’s fast claims processing and reimbursement.
+Yelp users give Healthy Paws a slightly above-average rating.
+However, there are complaints about premiums increasing without notice, particularly with older pets.

 Figo’s pet insurance policies are underwritten by Independence American Insurance Company (AM Best rating of A-), Markel American Insurance Company (AM Best rating of A), and Markel Insurance Company (AM Best rating of A).

-Healthy Paws’ insurance policies are underwritten by Chubb which has an A+ rating for financial stability from AM Best.
+Healthy Paws’ insurance policies are underwritten by Chubb which has an A++ financial strength rating from AM Best, the highest possible.